Friends of Hailey Park

 Picture

-Aerial photo, 1941 Welsh Government RAF Medmenham.
-Reproduced with Permission of the Welsh Government
+Aerial photo of WWII allotments in Hailey Park, 1941.
+Welsh Government RAF Medmenham.
+Reproduced with the kind permission of the Welsh Government.

 7 Llandaff Loop railway bridge